National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Most scenic overlooks and wayside exhibits are accessible to wheelchair users, many of which have recycled lumber or wooden boardwalks with gentle grades.

-The Fossil Exhibit and Window Trails are accessible boardwalks, as well as the first section of the Door and Cliff Shelf Trails.
+The Fossil Exhibit and Window Trails are accessible boardwalks.
+The first section of the Door and Cliff Shelf Trails are also accessible to wheelchair users.

 Ranger Programs

-Programs held at the Cedar Pass Campground amphitheater are accessible by a paved, lighted path from reserved parking spaces in the parking lot.
+Programs held at the Cedar Pass Campground amphitheater are accessible by a paved and well-lit path from reserved parking spaces in the parking lot.
 Evening presentations can be enjoyed from this location.

 Talks held at the Fossil Exhibit Trail, other overlooks, or the Ben Reifel Visitor Center are accessible to wheelchair users.
 However, ranger-led hikes or walks are generally not accessible due to the rugged badlands terrain.